 The beginning of the new year is the perfect time to reset, reevaluate, and create new goals.
+Compliance training is something that will need to be followed into 2022.
 As the workforce continues its transition to a remote — or hybrid — workforce, there are some new compliance and training goals you should aim for.

 1. Reduce administrative tasks to maintain compliance